Best Practices for Trade Show Exhibitors – 6 Key Insider Tips

 USB Flash Drives

 For a lower budget item, custom charging cables are often a good balance between cost and desirability.
 Consider adding your own unique tagline, such as “Stay charged and in charge with… “ and add your company name and logo.
-Two we recommend are the Slide Charging Cables on Key Ring, and the 2-in-1 Charging Cable Keychain, and the Charging Cable Lanyard with Phone Holder.
+Two we recommend are the Dune 2-In-1 Charging Cable Keychain, and the Charging Cable Lanyard with Phone Holder.

 Other Awesome Trade Show Giveaways